What is foster care?

 - Verbally aggressive behavior

 On the other hand, these young people can be very personable.
 You will find them to be interesting individuals, who have unique talents and interests that will expand your worldview.
-When they become adults and have families of their own, they will demonstrate how grateful they are for the opportunity with which you provided them.
-You will witness how you were involved in breaking the cycle of poverty and abuse through the way they relate to their children.
-Perhaps the greatest gift of all is that these foster children will become treasured members of your extended family for a lifetime.
+When they become adults and have families of their own, they may demonstrate how grateful they are for the opportunity with which you provided them.
+You may witness how you were involved in breaking the cycle of poverty and abuse through the way they relate to their children.
+Perhaps the greatest gift of all is that these foster children may become treasured members of your extended family for a lifetime.

 What kinds of children need foster homes the most?